0xSpaceShard/starknet-devnet/website/docs/dump-load-restart.md

     "id": "1",
     "method": "devnet_dump",
     "params": {
-        // optional; defaults to the path specified via CLI "path": <PATH>
+        // optional; defaults to the path specified via CLI if defined "path": <PATH>
     }
 }
 ```
+If dump path is not provided either via `--dump-path` flag or in dump request, dump is redirected to STDOUT.

 ## Loading